Luc-Vincent Thiéry

 The frontispiece of the first edition of Luc-Vincent Thiéry's Guide des amateurs et des étrangers voyageurs à Paris, ou Description raisonnée de cette Ville, de sa Banlieue, et de tout ce qu'elles contiennent de remarquable, published in 1787.

-Luc-Vincent Thiéry (1734–1822) was a French lawyer and author, best known for his publications about Paris.
+Luc-Vincent Thiéry (1734–1822) was a French lawyer and writer, best known for his publications about Paris.

 Biography

 Little is known about Luc-Vincent Thiéry's life.
 There are few sources and the information is sparse.
 He was born in Paris on 27 September 1734 and died in Soissons on 12 January 1822.
 Thiéry was interested in art, architecture and literature.
 He was a member of several literary societies.

 Publications

 Luc-Vincent Thiéry's different guides on the city of Paris were published between 1783 and 1796.
 His most famous guide is the Guide des amateurs et des étrangers voyageurs à Paris, ou Description raisonnée de cette Ville, de sa Banlieue, et de tout ce qu'elles contiennent de remarquable (Guide for connoisseurs and foreign travelers to Paris, or analysed description of this city, its suburbs and everything that is remarkable about them).
 Although published twice, it's the first edition from 1787 for which he is still remembered today.